The Importance of Brand Positioning in 2023

 4. Designing becomes more impactful

-A good design should be able to tell a great story.
+A good design and brand logo should tell a great story.
 It must reflect and represent the core values of your business.
 This is not possible without a proper understanding of positioning.
-You need to position your brand to help it tell a story.
+It would help if you positioned your brand to help it tell a story.

 Would you incorporate your designs without considering your competition?